danielwilhelm/STATA-NPIV/README.md

 ## Output

 The commands `npivreg` and `npivregcv` save their estimates of g(x) over a grid of values for x in the variable `npest`.
-In addition, `npivregcv` stores the cross-validated number of knots in the variable `opt_knot`.
-The vector of coefficients is stored in `beta`.
+In addition, the commands are of the e-class so other results such as the coefficient vector are stored in e().

 ## Examples